SirIle/tad2017/SetUpOnEC2.md

 ## Configure the aws-cli

-* Log into your EC2 (if not still logged), and run “aws configure”, and then give the previously created access and secret access keys (copy/paste from the .csv)
+* Log into your EC2 (if not still logged), and run `aws configure`, and then give the previously created access and secret access keys (copy/paste from the .csv)

 ## Install nodejs
 * run `curl --silent --location https://rpm.nodesource.com/setup_7.x | sudo bash -`